hashicorp/consul/website/source/docs/guides/leader-election.html.markdown

 ## Discovering a Leader

-The second flow is for nodes who are attempting to discover the leader for a given servie.
+The second flow is for nodes who are attempting to discover the leader for a given service.
 All nodes that are participating should agree on the key being used to coordinate, including the contendors.
 This key will be referred to as just `key`.